-In order to be eligible to receive guaranteed monthly rental payments through Section 8, a landlords’ property must qualify, by passing an inspection that is in conformance with the Housing Standards cited below.
-The following information is provided as a general guide to an inspection.
-While this is not a complete list, it does cover the most common conditions that cause a unit to temporarily fail a pre-rental inspection.
+In order to be eligible to receive guaranteed monthly rental payments through Section 8, a landlords’ property must qualify, by passing an inspection that is in conformance with HUD’s Housing Quality Standards (HQS) cited below.
+To pass Sec 8 inspection a landlord should follow these guudelines:

 - The landlord or a representative of the landlord should be present for the inspection.

 - The Previous tenant and their belongings must be moved out.